|

 cathedral and diocese of Portsmouth.
 Since 1 January 2000 the cathedral

-been director of liturgy for Portsmouth
+director of liturgy for Portsmouth diocese - the first (and

-diocese - the first (and so far the only) lay person to hold such
+so far the only) lay person to hold such a full-time salaried post

-a full-time post in England - and he continues as diocesan
+in England - while continuing as diocesan

 director of music.
+His diocesan position was terminated on

-Liturgical Commissions (FDLC), a member of the National Association
+of the Federation of Diocesan Liturgical Commissions (FDLC), a member

-of Pastoral Musicians (NPM), and an honorary life member of the
+of the National Association of Pastoral Musicians (NPM), and an

-Society of St Gregory (SSG).
+honorary life member of the Society of St Gregory (SSG).

 |